JaneMausi/myPlayground/axs wallet.md

 The amount one can redeem per month equals to the value of grant amount being devided by vesting periods.

 *__Example:__*
-A granted B 1000 MXC on 1st January this year, defing cliff periods as 3, vesting periods as 10.
+Alex granted Bob 1000 MXC on 1st January this year, defing cliff periods as 3, vesting periods as 10.

 ![](/pic/qqq.PNG)

-From the moment A click __Grant Tokens__, B can start having redeemable tokens in 3 months, in 10 months B should be able to redeem all 1000 MXC tokens.<br>
+From the moment Alex click __Grant Tokens__, Bob can start having redeemable tokens in 3 months, in 10 months B should be able to redeem all 1000 MXC tokens.<br>
-Now let's calculate how much B can redeem tokens in what way. <br> Amount = 1000<br>
+Now let's calculate how much and in what way Bob can redeem tokens . <br> Amount = 1000<br>
 Vesting periods = 10<br>
 Redeemable amount per month = amount/vesting periods = 100<br>
-B should be able to redeem 3 * 100 MXC tokens on 31st March ( 3 * 30 days ).<br>
+Bob should be able to redeem 3 * 100 MXC tokens on 31st March ( 3 * 30 days ).<br>
-Next month, on 30th April ( 30 days ), B should be able redeem 1 * 100 MXC tokens. <br>
+Next month, on 30th April ( 30 days ), Bob should be able redeem 1 * 100 MXC tokens. <br>
-So on and so forth, B can redeem 1 * 100 tokens per month until October ( specifically on 27th October ), B can redeem all 1000 MXC tokens.
+So on and so forth, Bob can redeem 1 * 100 tokens per month until October ( specifically on 27th October ), he can redeem all 1000 MXC tokens.

 ## Notes for developer